Fullerton, California: Culture

+Sports

+The Orange County Flyers (formerly Fullerton Flyers) of the Golden Baseball League disbanded in 2012.
+The team played at Goodwin Field, home field of the Cal State Fullerton Titans.

+Parks and recreation

+Fullerton contains more than 50 city parks including Hillcrest Park, Chapman Park, Craig Regional Park and Ralph B. Clark Regional Park.
+The Fullerton Arboretum comprises 26 acres of sculpted gardens.
+Approximately 200 acre of recreational land are located in the Brea Dam Recreational Area, including an equestrian center and trails, two golf courses, a sports complex and the Janet Evans swim Complex.

 Government

 Fullerton is a General-law municipality with a council-manager government system.
 Legislative authority is vested in a city council of five non-partisan members who serve four-year staggered terms, who elect a chair who serves as mayor.
 Elections are held every two years and are consolidated with the statewide general elections held in November of even numbered years.
 The city manager is responsible for day-to-day operations.
 Prior to 2016, all council seats were elected at large.
 In 2016 voters passed Measure II which changed at large representation to election for five districts.
+The mayor is Fred Jung.